aiir-team/physics_MLP-monthly-streamflow-code/README.md

 # Results in paper
-- Convergence errors of models in history/results/csv/error_best_full_dataset.csv
+- Convergence errors of models in docs/results_of_paper/final_results_from_Thieu.xlsx
-- Predicted results of models in history/results/csv/predict_best_full_dataset.csv
+- Stability figures in the paper in docs/results_of_paper/images/...